Andrew Briggs

 cello

-Praised as “an artist with an already expanding reputation and a great future” (The Well-Tempered Ear); cellist ANDREW BRIGGS recently performed solo and in chamber music at the Festival Radio France Montpellier, Bridging Arts Music Festival (Nuremberg, DL); and at the Festival Internationale des Garrotxes (FR).
-Some notable moments from recent seasons include his performance of Bachianas Brasileiras No. 5 at the Radio France Festival (Montpellier, FR); his solo and chamber music concerts at the Fontainebleau Festival (France); chamber music concerts with the Ensemble Calliopé (France); his performances of Dvořák’s Cello Concerto with several orchestras; principal cello of the Orchestre Symphonique de Bretagne and the Juilliard Chamber Orchestra; concerts at Carnegie Hall with the New York String Orchestra Seminar, chamber music concerts with the principal cello of the Royal Concertgebouw Orchestra, Gregor Horsch.
-After studying at Juilliard, Andrew moved to Paris as a recipient of the Harriet Hale Woolley Fellowship of the Fondation des États-Unis where he studied and performed works by Duport, Debussy and Poulenc.
-He then joined the Cité Internationale des Arts where he spent two years working on projects focusing on Beethoven’s cello works and world music with the Kimya Ensemble.
-He performs regularly as a soloist and in the sections of the Orchestre Philharmonique de la Radio France and the Orchestre National d’Île de France.
+Praised as “an artist with an already expanding reputation and a great future” (The Well-Tempered Ear); cellist ANDREW BRIGGS has recently performed solo and chamber music at the Festival Radio France Montpellier, Bridging Arts Music Festival (Nuremberg, DL); and Opus 16 Concerten (NL).
+Highlights of recent seasons include his performance of Bachianas Brasileiras No. 5 at the Festival Radio France (Montpellier, FR); solo and chamber music concerts at the Festival de Fontainebleau (France); chamber music concerts with Ensemble Calliopée (France); performances of Dvořák’s Cello Concerto with several orchestras; principal cello of the Orchestre Symphonique de Bretagne and the Juilliard Chamber Orchestra; concerts at Carnegie Hall with the New York String Orchestra Seminar; chamber music concerts with Gregor Horsch, principal cello of the Royal Concertgebouw Orchestra.
+After studying at Juilliard, Andrew moved to Paris as a recipient of the U.S. Foundation’s Harriet Hale Woolley Fellowship, where he studied and performed works by Duport, Debussy and Poulenc.
+He then joined the Cité Internationale des Arts, where he spent two years working on projects featuring Beethoven’s cello works and world music with Ensemble Kimya.
+He performs regularly as soloist and in sections of the Orchestre Philharmonique de Radio France, the Orchestre National d’Île de France and as co-soloist with the Orchestre National Grand Est Metz.